 This category is so popular it gets subcategories.
 If you're looking for a lot of power and runtime that's still possible to carry in most pants pockets, this is your battery.

 A tailswitch controls power, a sideswitch changes brightness.
 The ease of explaning the UI makes these perfect to hand out to others.

 - Acebeam EC35 II (Killzone special edition) This has a bit different UI than the others here.
 The tailswitch is alawys high, with half-press for momentary.
-The side siwtch is an electronic switch with shortcuts from off to low, last-used, and high.
+The side switch is an electronic switch with shortcuts from off to low, last-used, and high.
 This offers versatility in combination with dead-simple reliability under stress.
-USB-C charging (note: requires A-to-C cable; does not charge from C-to-C), optional battery, and it's a USB powerbank (powerbank function does work with C-to-C).
-The Nichia 219C is a bit cooler with a fairly balanced beam profile, and the SST-20 is warmer with some more throw. $67 by itself, or $77 with a battery. $10 less for the 219C.
+USB-C charging (note: requires A-to-C cable; does not charge from C-to-C), optional battery, and it's a USB powerbank (powerbank function does work with C-to-C). $67 by itself, or $77 with a battery.

 Electronic switches enable shortcuts from off to useful modes - usually lowest, highest, and last-used.